Goodbye Salesforce. Hello custom CRM!

 Usability testing: mismatch between software and user's mental models

-I led a research sprint of usability testing, contextual inquiry and stakeholder interviews across departments (Founder Services, Data & IT, Program teams & Executives).
-Admins needs, behaviours and contexts would reveal design priorities.
+I led a research sprint of usability testing, contextual inquiry and stakeholder interviews across departments (Client Services, Data & IT, Program teams & Executives).
+Admins needs, behaviours and contexts revealed design priorities.

-Testing confirmed what admins had long voiced: the mental model behind Salesforce does not match their workflow.
+Testing confirmed what admins had long voiced: the mental model behind Salesforce did not match their workflow.
 The admins interfacing with clients weren’t thinking in data and reports, they were thinking in relationships.
-Every client call sparked rich account updates and the system forced them to scatter that data across a possible 24 separate sections in the clients' account.
+Every client call sparked rich account updates and the system forced them to scatter that data across a possible 24 separate objects in the clients' account.

 Admins needed a simplified way of editing and interpreting data.